Spend Analysis 101:

 3. Pursue a permanent solution versus one-time efforts

-Using traditional, labor-intensive procedures and systems are not recommended due to the volume and complexity of spend data within an organization.
+Using traditional, labor-intensive procedures and systems is not recommended due to the volume and complexity of spend data within an organization.
 External services usually provide a temporary solution, which requires the organizations to engage with the consultants on a continuous basis to keep data up-to-date.

 Outsourcing also limits the transfer of the process knowledge and expertise to the organization, leading to dependence upon consultants in the future.
 Adopting a more sustainable and standard procedure can help organizations get monthly refreshes of their spend data, and a more efficient operation of examining the spend categories.